 If you must miss a lesson, your teacher should be notified by text, phone, or e-mail with at least 24 hours notice.
 If this notice is not provided, your teacher is not obligated to make up your missed lesson, unless there are unavoidable and extenuating circumstances.
 Lessons missed by the teacher are always to be made up, as well as lessons missed due to “University Excused Absences.”

 Lessons that occur on official university holidays do not have to made up by your teacher (Thanksgiving, for instance) nor do lessons that were scheduled for a day that the university is closed due to inclement weather.

 Students should respond to attempts of their teacher to make-up lessons in a timely manner.
 Students who feel that their teachers are missing an excessive number of lessons, or that make-ups are not being offered in a timely manner, should contact the Division Chair immediately.

 If a student misses two lessons without notification, the student will receive a “Notice of Unsatisfactory Progress” report.
 If an additional lesson is missed without notification, the student will be dropped with a WF.

-Faculty studio classes are scheduled on Tuesdays from 3:00 - 3:50 p.m.
-Teaching Fellow studio classes will be scheduled at other times.
+Faculty studio classes are scheduled on Tuesdays for 50 minutes at either 3:00, 4:00, or 5:00.
+A master schedule for both Studio Class and Departmental will be posted prior to the beginning of the semester.
 While individual studio attendance policies may vary, students should not ask to be excused from these classes, as they are considered an essential component of voice training.